DanSTAR-DTU/modm-prebuilt/modm/docs/README.md

     - ADC and Analog.
     - UART, I<sup>2</sup>C, SPI, CAN.
 - Interfaces and drivers for many external I<sup>2</sup>C and SPI sensors and devices.
-- Debug/logging system with IOStream interface.
+- Debug/logging system with IOStream and printf interface.
 - Lightweight, stackless threads and resumable functions using cooperative multitasking.
+- Functional (partial) libstdc++ implementation for AVRs.
+- Integration of useful third-party software: FreeRTOS, ROSserial, CMSIS-DSP.
 - Useful filter, interpolation and geometric algorithms.
 - Lightweight unit testing system (suitable for AVRs).
-- Graphical user interface for small binary and color displays.
 - Hundreds of tests to ensure correct functionality.

 ## Targets

-modm can generate code for <!--avrcount-->76<!--/avrcount--> AVR and <!--stmcount-->917<!--/stmcount-->
+modm can generate code for <!--avrcount-->78<!--/avrcount--> AVR and <!--stmcount-->958<!--/stmcount-->
 STM32 devices, however, there are different levels of support and testing.

 <center>